OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ```

 ### Joint allele frequency calling
-Allele frequency at these sites calculated jointly within each population, again using ```ANGSD v0.930```, using the variable sites pro
+Allele frequency at these sites calculated jointly within each population, again using ```ANGSD v0.930```, at the variable sites found in the auxin and gravitropism gene regions, as identified in the previous step.

 ```
 ${ANGSD}/angsd -bam ${BAMS} \